RabeebaFalleela/Rice-Disease-Detection/riceplantproject (2)/riceplantproject/riceplantproject/README.md

 3. Download the Model
 Due to file size limits, the trained model (final_model.h5) is not included in this repository.

-Download the model from: https://drive.google.com/file/d/1p88MIq4b7-rYAUdYaWSPHuNq90phe6MY/view?usp=drive_link
+Download the model from: [here] (https://drive.google.com/file/d/1p88MIq4b7-rYAUdYaWSPHuNq90phe6MY/view?usp=drive_link)

 4. Database Setup